 Reserved complaints and requests

-Early release on compassionate grounds
+- early release on compassionate grounds;

-Category A prisoners (visitors, transfers, category complaints, change of name and marriage requests)
+- category A prisoners (visitors, transfers, category complaints, change of name and marriage requests);

 This method should not be used in addition to the regular complaints procedure, and will not replace any steps within that process.

-The prisoner will need to place the completed COMP2 or letter in a sealed envelope, and address the envelope to the person they want to receive and deal with the complaint.
-This is usually the prison governor, the prison manager, chairman or the Independent Monitoring board.
+The prisoner should place the completed COMP2 or letter in a sealed envelope, and address it to the person they want to deal with the complaint.
+This could be the prison governor, the prison manager, chairman or the Independent Monitoring board.
 The prisoner can expect a response within six weeks.

 The Independent Monitoring Board

-If the prisoner would like to meet with someone who can help with a complaint, who is completely independent from the prison, they can request a meeting with a member of the Independent Monitoring Board (IMB)
+If the prisoner would like to meet someone who can help with a complaint, who is independent from the prison, they can request a meeting with a member of the Independent Monitoring Board (IMB)

-Visits from family and friends
+- visits from family and friends;